kaos/ecapnp/index.markdown

 Cap'n Proto library for Erlang.

 NOTICE: Not all schema features are yet implemented.
+But it's getting closer..

 Prerequisites